Humpback chub: Range

 The humpback chub historically ranged from below present-day Hoover Dam in the Colorado River upstream into Colorado, and in the larger portions of Colorado River tributaries in Arizona, Utah, Colorado, and Wyoming.
-Presently [when? as of 2023?] the species is restricted to six population centers in: 1) the Colorado and Little Colorado rivers in Grand Canyon, Arizona; 2) the Colorado River in Cataract Canyon, Utah; 3) the Colorado River in Black Rocks, Colorado, and Westwater Canyon, Utah; 4) the Green River in Desolation and Gray canyons, Utah; 5) the Green River in Dinosaur National Monument, Colorado and Utah; 6) and the Yampa River in Dinosaur National Monument, Colorado.
-The Humpback Chub is found in Arizona at and around Coconino County, Colorado and Little Colorado rivers in the Grand Canyon.
+Presently, the species is restricted to six population centers in the Colorado and Little Colorado Rivers in Grand Canyon, Arizona, the Colorado River in Cataract Canyon, Utah, the Colorado River in Black Rocks, Colorado, and Westwater Canyon, Utah, the Green River in Desolation and Gray Canyons, Utah, the Green River in Dinosaur National Monument, Colorado and Utah, and the Yampa River in Dinosaur National Monument, Colorado.
+The humpback chub is found in Arizona at and around Coconino County, Colorado, and Little Colorado River in the Grand Canyon.

 Habitat

-In general, species persists only in turbulent, high gradient, canyon-bound reaches of large rivers in the Colorado River Basin.
-The young prefer shallow, low-velocity nearshore pools in the Little Colorado River, and progressively move to deeper, faster areas with increasing size and age.
+In general, species persists only in turbulent, high-gradient, canyon-bound reaches of large rivers in the Colorado River Basin.
+The young prefer shallow, low-velocity, nearshore pools in the Little Colorado River, and progressively move to deeper, faster areas with increasing size and age.
 In the Colorado River in Grand Canyon, young-of-year are found in backwater and other near-shore, slow-velocity sites, with similar ontogenetic tendencies.
 Adults in the Colorado River in Grand Canyon and in the Upper Basin are associated with large eddy complexes.
 Humpback chub appear to be more active at night.